 Goldman Environmental Foundation

 The Prize recognizes individuals for sustained and significant efforts to protect and enhance the natural environment, often at great personal risk.
-Each winner receives a monetary award, the largest award in the world for grassroots environmentalists.
-The Goldman Prize views “grassroots” leaders as those involved in local and regional efforts, where positive change is created through community or citizen participation in the issues that affect them.
-Through recognizing these individual leaders, the Prize seeks to inspire other ordinary people to take extraordinary actions to protect the natural world.
+Each winner receives a significant and unrestricted cash award, international recognition that enhances their credibility, and worldwide visibility for the issues that they champion.
+The Goldman Prize views grassroots leaders as those creating positive change through community or citizen participation in the issues that affect them.
+By putting a spotlight on these individual leaders, the Prize seeks to inspire ordinary people to take extraordinary actions to protect the natural world.

 Primary Duties and Responsibilities